Hanks Anuku

-Hanks Anuku (born 12 May 1960) is a Nigerian actor.
+Henry "Hanks" Anuku (born 12 May 1960) is a Nigerian actor.
 He often stars as a villain in many Nollywood films.

 Life and education

 He attended Loyola College, Ibadan, the capital city of Oyo State, southwest Nigeria.
 He graduated from Auchi Polytechnic in 1981.
 He Ika, Igbo, from Delta State, south-south Nigeria.
 His sister was Miss Nigeria 1986 Rita Anuku, who died in 2015.

 Acting career

 His acting career started in the 1990s, alongside other popular Nigerian actors like Gentle Jack.
 With his tough-guy roles, and unique accent and talent, he gradually established himself as a highly sought after actor in Nollywood, starring in many movies.